uinix-js/uinix-ui/readme.md

 ### Backstory
 Development for **uinix-ui** started formally around April, 2021, shortly after publishing thoughts on a [whitepaper][ui-systems-and-complexity-whitepaper] exploring UI systems and complexity.

-Informal development has always been a progression of my personal inspirations over the years following [@jxnblk]'s monumental work and iterations on [rebass], [styled-system] and [theme-ui].
-The key ideas in [theme-ui] form the main foundations of **uinix-ui**.
+Informal development has always been a progressive iteration of ideas over the years following [@jxnblk]'s monumental works on [rebass], [styled-system] and [theme-ui].
+Many great ideas in [theme-ui] form the foundation of **uinix-ui**.

-It is not until an encounter with [@robinweser]'s beautiful ecosystem of style plugins in [fela], that I became extremely excited that one could implement features in [theme-ui] with minimal code.
-The [React] POC was implemented up until [`2434023`][2434023], and was beginning to take shape.
+When I encountered [@robinweser]'s beautiful plugin-based style system library [fela], I became excited that one could implement many features in [theme-ui] with minimal code.
+At this point, I had already formed strong opinions over the years that most UI development can be built efficiently with a small collection of component primitives: [`Element`](#elementprops), [`Icon`](#iconprops), [`Layout`](#layoutprops), and [`Text`](#textprops) (with the `Element` primitive, more commonly known as `Box`, implementing the other primitives).
+I set out to implement these ideas and the initial work in [React], building the component primitives that interoperate well with system specs.

-Stumbling on [@ai]'s 152byte [nanostores] (what is this sorcery 🤯) led to a pivotal attempt to decouple **uinix-ui** from React, accomplished in [`2434023`][2434023], transforming **uinix-ui** into a framework-agnostic UI system library.
+Stumbling on [@ai]'s 152byte [nanostores] (what is this sorcery 🤯) led to a eureka moment to decouple **uinix-ui** from React, accomplished in [`2434023`][2434023], transforming the project into the framework-agnostic UI system library that it currently is.

-[@wooorm]'s inspirational and profilic work in [unified] and open-source provided guidance on both the philosophy and approach on how this library was written.
+[@wooorm]'s inspirational and profilic works in [unified] and open-source continue to inspire how this library was designed and authored.
 Nothing is accidental, and everything is deliberate.
 This includes:
-- focusing on ESM.
+- focusing more on standards and less on frameworks (e.g. **uinix-ui** is [ESM]-only, framework-agnostic, and [hyperscript]-based).
-- intentionally decoupling source code from [Typescript].
+- understanding the *eventual* hidden costs of coupling source code with types, and taking on the needed work to decouple and use [JSDoc]-based [Typescript] types.
-- building a clear scope and goal for **uinix-ui**, and the uinix ecosystem in general.
+- building a clear scope and goal for **uinix-ui**, and the uinix ecosystem.

-**uinix-ui** is intended to be minimal, and do just a few things, but hopefully well (adhering to the [Unix philosophy][unix-philosophy]).
-My metric for success for the project is for it to become stable and update-free in the near future.  **uinix-ui**'s minimal APIs should aim to make building UI systems and UIs simple and enjoyable.
+**uinix-ui** is intended to be minimal, and do just a few things, but hopefully well, adhering to the spirit of the [Unix philosophy][unix-philosophy].
+I see this project as being succcessful if it is able to remain small and update-free in the future.
+I hope **uinix-ui**'s minimal APIs make building and maintaing UI systems and UIs a simple and enjoyable experience.
 We shall see how that goes.

 Thank you for reading this backstory!